launchbynttdata/common-platform-documentation/platform/common-automation-framework/usage-guides/new-service/java/aws/README.md

   <img src="./pictures/lambda-describe.png" />
 </p>

-Using `launch-cli`, you will need to run this for each of the 4 lambda's functional url's.
+Using `launch-cli`, you will need to run this for each of the 4 lambdas' functional URLs.

 [WARNING]: You can not copy and paste this command directly.
 You need to update `MY_SECRET` with the value of the git secret created in the Secrets Manager section.